Anna Constantia von Brockdorff: Royal mistress

 In 1704, the King of Poland and Elector of Saxony Augustus the Strong met the vivacious Baroness von Hoym and fell in love with her.
 The Baron of Hoym tried unsuccessfully to prevent the relationship, because he considered his former wife unsuitable for the role of official mistress.
-Augustus' pious wife, Christiane Eberhardine of Brandenburg-Bayreuth, refused to reign alongside her husband at the Catholic, scandalous Polish court, and had effectively exiled herself to the Schloss Pretzsch (Elbe).
+Augustus's pious wife, Christiane Eberhardine of Brandenburg-Bayreuth, refused to reign alongside her husband at the Catholic, scandalous Polish court, and had effectively exiled herself to Schloss Pretzsch (Elbe).
 Anna Constantia became close to Augustus, but he still had another mistress, Ursula Katharina, Princess of Teschen.

-Finally, in 1705, the Princess Teschen was banished from the court, and Anna Constantia took her place as official mistress.
+Finally, in 1705, the Princess of Teschen was banished from the court, and Anna Constantia took her place as official mistress.
 In 1706, she was created the Imperial Countess (Reichsgräfin) of Cosel.
-Two years later, on 24 February 1708, she gave birth to August's daughter, named Augusta Anna Constantia after both her parents.
-One year later, on 27 October 1709, the Countess von Cosel bore a second daughter, Friederike Alexandrine, and three years later, on 27 August 1712, she had a son, Frederick Augustus, who was named after his father and eventually inherited Gut Depenau from his maternal grandparents.
+Two years later, on 24 February 1708, she gave birth to Augustus's daughter, named Augusta Anna Constantia after both her parents.
+On 27 October 1709, the Countess von Cosel bore a second daughter, Friederike Alexandrine, and three years later, on 27 August 1712, she had a son, Frederick Augustus, who was named after his father and eventually inherited Gut Depenau from his maternal grandparents.

-In the opinion of the court, Anna Constantia interfered too much into politics, and in particular, her attempts to meddle in Augustus' Polish politics encountered strong resistance.
-The Protestant Electorate of Saxony was determined to turn the King's attention away from Catholic Poland, which he had lost after the defeat at the hands of Sweden's Charles XII in the Great Northern War.
-Anna Constantia came to be considered increasingly dangerous to the Polish political interests, especially when it was rumoured that Augustus had written his mistress a secret promise to marry her.
+In the opinion of the court, Anna Constantia interfered too much in politics, and her attempts to meddle in Polish politics in particular encountered strong resistance.
+The Protestant Electorate of Saxony was determined to turn the King's attention away from Catholic Poland, which he had lost after defeat at the hands of Sweden's Charles XII in the Great Northern War.
+Anna Constantia came to be considered increasingly dangerous to Polish political interests, especially when it was rumoured that Augustus had written his mistress in secret promising to marry her.
 The Polish aristocracy tried to supplant the Countess von Cosel with a Catholic mistress and thus eliminate her from the political scene.
-Augustus finally gave in to the charms of Maria Magdalena Bielinski, Countess von Dönhoff.
+In time, Augustus finally gave in to the charms of the Catholic Maria Magdalena, Countess von Dönhoff.